Hiking The Annapurna Circuit: Ultimate Guide Pt. 2

 Trekking Shoes.
 Something comfortable, preferably broken in, with good grip and ankle support.
 The terrain will range from dirt roads to rocky snow-covered trails.

 Socks.
 Moisture wicking socks will keep your feet dry and happy.
+These are hands down my absolute favorite.
+I’ve never gotten any blisters or feet damage in them.
 Bring as many pairs as you feel you need, but you can also air out a pair while you wear another.

 Shirts.
 Performance shirts are the way to go here, unless you really want to rock that favorite cotton t-shirt of yours.
 Temperatures will fluctuate quite a bit as you gain altitude.
 The daytime can get quite warm while you might be asking for a second blanket at night.
 Layers are the way to go.
-Short sleeves and long sleeves that you can add on or take off will save you space and keep you cool and warm when you need it.
+Short sleeves and long sleeves that made from merino wool will keep you cool and warm when you need it.

 Shorts/Pants.
 If there’s a time when it’s appropriate to wear those trekking pants with the zip-off shorts, this is it.
 Two pairs will be plenty.